p-vinayak/engineering-notes/projects/ImportAthleticRosterStudentSchedulesToArms/ImportAthleticRosterStudentSchedulesToArms.md

 	- Just "FA"/"SP"? (traditional year term codes)
 	- Or "SU" as well?(supplementary terms)

+### Notes
+- Current year term logic (from Chelsea)
+	- Fall window (from end of spring to end of fall)
+		- EG: May 5th (example spring end date) to December 3rd (example fall end date)
+	- Spring window (from end of fall to end of spring)
+		- EG: December 3rd (example fall end date) to May 5th (example spring end date)
+	- J-term window (from end of fall to end of J term)
+		- EG: December 3rd (example fall end date) to Jan 14th (example J term end date)
 ### Tips
 - API allows dry runs for testing